qwe789qwec/farm-merge-arrange/README.md

    * If there are any uninstalled you can refer to `requirements.txt`
 2. Run the `FMV_arrange.py` directly.
 If the script does not work as expected, proceed to the adjustment steps below.
+## Note
+1. Only the first farm is being sorted.
+2. Because the sorting algorithm is based on the swap, it is recommended that both the first and second farms be full, otherwise the objects will run around.
 ## Adjustment Steps
 1. Run the `adjustment.py`.
 2. If the program displays "Failed to get window position.", manually update the gift_button.png image: